Philosophy

 PH-151 Race, Gender, and the Law

-LASC Categories: TLC, USW, CON
+LASC Categories: TLC, USW, CON, DIV

 This course provides a philosophical approach to issues of race and gender as expressed in legislation, judicial interpretation, enforcement, and public policy.